chanzuckerberg/czid-web/DEV_GUIDELINES.md

 ### Component Design

 - One component per file
+  - Please avoid using `renderChildComopnent` type functions to create building blocks of code within a component.
+If you need one, choose to create a new child component instead.
+When you have multiple components in one file where most are rendered using anonymous functions, the subcomponents are not named independently from the parent, and all the state lives together at the parent level.
+This removes the ability to efficiently troubleshoot React components using React dev tools.
 - Each component gets its own scss file.
 Style reuse should be limited to avoid bugs when updating or deleting styles.
 - Prefer stateless functional components over class-based components for new components.
 Try `useEffect`, `useState`, and other [React Hooks](https://reactjs.org/docs/hooks-reference.html) if you need lifecycle methods.
 - Avoid monolithic components.
 Break complex components up into smaller units.